 Just as soon as we finished those results, the environment changed yet again.
 Weather-wise, it was a wonderful year for pasture and many farmers had bumper cuttings of hay, ensuring a plentiful and reasonably priced selection for winter.
 Fuel prices stabilized and folks started driving again.

-Then the stock market crashed, layoffs began, and Bernie made off with everyone’s money!
+Then the stock market crashed, layoffs began, and stock brokers uk had a hard time keeping more investors making money!
 Although costs had stabilized (and had even come down a little), the stable client base was suddenly not so stable.
 For the majority of horse owners in Maryland, horses are luxuries that get reconsidered when their owners can’t pay their mortgages.

 Prior to this turn of events, the most interesting tidbit that we learned last summer was that about 50% of the stables had not raised rates.
 However, of those, most were in the process of crunching the numbers and assumed that they would have to raise their rates over the winter.